-'Moody's' A credit rating agency.
+'Moody's' A credit rating agency, including Moody's Investors Service, Inc. and its affiliated entities.

 'Mortgage Servicing Rights (MSR)' A contractual agreement in which the right to service an existing mortgage is sold by the original lender to another party that specialises in the various functions involved with servicing mortgages.